emmanuel-marty/lzsa/README.md

 Note that the match offset is *off by 1*: a value of 0 refers to the byte preceding the current output index (N-1).
 A value of 1 refers to tow bytes before the current output index (N-2) and so on.
 This is so that match offsets up to 256 can be encoded as a single byte, for extra compression.

-**optional extra match length**
+**optional extra encoded match length**

-If the match length is 15 or more, the 'M' bits in the token form the value 15, and an extra byte follows here, with three possible types of value.
+If the encoded match length is 15 or more, the 'M' bits in the token form the value 15, and an extra byte follows here, with three possible types of value.

 * 0-254: the value is added to the 15 stored in the token.
 * 254: a second byte follows.
-The final match length is 15 + 254 + the second byte.
+The final encoded match length is 15 + 254 + the second byte, which gives an actual match length of 3 + 15 + 254 + the second byte.
 * 255: a second and third byte follow, forming a little-endian 16-bit value.
-The final match length is 15 + 255 + that 16-bit value.
+The final encoded match length is 15 + 255 + that 16-bit value, which gives an actual match length of 3 + 15 + 255 + that 16-bit value.

 # Footer format